cuhksam/emnlp2019.github.io/README.md

 The code is based on the code of the EMNLP 2018 developed by Nitin Madnani.
 It has been adapted and extended by Kevin Duh and Henning Wachsmuth for EMNLP-IJCNLP 2019.

+## Files that require updates for each conference

+./_pages/xxx.md
+The md files contain the main contents of the different web pages of the website.

+./downloads/...
+Contains files that can be downloaded from the website.

+./assets/css/main.css
+CSS settings that override the underlying website basis (see below).

+./_data/navigation.xml
+Stores the page links that will also create the menu of the website.

+_config.yml
+Meta information about the website that should be once set properly for a new conference.
+Details are given in the file.

 ## Website basis

 The website is currently using the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).